 Community living is one of the most important experiences for a first-year college student.
 Bridge students live in four-person apartments at Highpointe of Clemson, located four miles from TCTC and two miles from Clemson.
 Upper-class resident advisers coordinate social and academic programs and are available to assist students throughout the year.

-Bridge participants pay the Bridge program fee, housing fee, and TCTC tuition and fees.
+Bridge participants pay the Bridge program fee, housing fee, housing utility prepayment and TCTC tuition and fees.

-The fee for housing includes a bedroom and private bath in a four-bedroom unit as well as utilities, cable and Internet service.
-The cost for housing at Highpointe is $6,448 for the academic year ($3,224 per semester).
+The utility prepayment and fee for housing includes a bedroom and private bath in a four-bedroom unit as well as utilities, cable and Internet service.
+The cost for housing in a four-bedroom unit at Highpointe is $8,423 for the academic year ($4,363 for the fall semester and $4,060 for the spring semester).

 Tri-County tuition and fees are not included in the costs above.
 TCTC tuition and fees for the upcoming academic year will be set in late spring or early summer.
 TCTC tuition and fees vary based on residency classification and the number of credit hours in which a student is enrolled.
-Please visit the TCTC Website for the current tuition and fees for full-time students.
+Download current tuition and fees for full-time students.
+Please visit the TCTC Website for more information.
 Select “Paying for College" and follow the appropriate links.

 The schedule of fees is available at tctc.edu/clemsonbridge.
 Click on the "Fee Schedule for Bridge Participants" link.
 All Bridge and TCTC fees are subject to change.